MrCorndog-88/Sain-Presets/README.md

 All versions feature refined hearing for more realistic audio detection similar to what the player can hear.

 Important:
-HEADLESS versions are not performance-limited — AI remain fully active at any distance, which will reduce FPS.
+HEADLESS versions are not performance-limited - AI remain fully active at any distance, which will reduce FPS.
+SPT versions do not have this enabled.
-SPT versions are performance-limited — distant AI are throttled to improve performance.

 For most players, SPT versions are recommended for better FPS and smoother gameplay.